Image: AI generated

 /clearor runclaudeagain in a new terminal.

-Exercise: Building a Todo List App
+Lab: Building a To-Do List App

 Enough theory.
-Let’s build something.
+Let’s build it ourselves.

 Goal

-In one Claude Code session, build a todo list app and add 3 features.
+In one Claude Code session, build a to-do list app and add 3 features.
 Total time: 30-60 minutes.

 Prerequisites

-- Go installed: Tell Claude Code
+- Go installation: Tell Claude Code

 "Install Node.js LTS for me" - Claude Code running: Does